Since the beginning of the year there has been a bit of a – I think people call it a seachange – in the type of mail arriving at our door.

 According to a report, the secret of true happiness is as simple as reaching 50.

-Researchers found that many people who passed the landmark were ‘comfortable and content’, having paid off their mortgage, built a solid relationship, established themselves in their career and raised a family.
+Researchers found that many people who passed the landmark were ‘comfortable and content’, having paid off their mortgage, built a solid relationship, established themselves in their career and

 At 50, they had time to enjoy life, travel and take up new activities.